haskell/cabal/doc/how-to-source-packages.rst

 for :ref:`package consumers<pkg-consumers>`.

-A relatively structured set of version control system (VCS) fields, that vary depending on the :ref:`VCS kind<vcs-kind>`, enables Cabal commands and other tools to interpret and make effective use of this information.
+A relatively structured set of version control system (VCS) fields, that vary depending on the :ref:`VCS tool<source-repository-package-type>`, enables Cabal commands and other tools to interpret and make effective use of this information.

 ``source-repository``
    Says where to find the source for a package and is a metadata field of a